cristiancfm/popcorn-movie-renting/README.md

-# web-technologies-project
+# popcorn-movie-renting
+Web app for renting movies and managing them.
+Developed as a project for the Web Technologies subject at the University of West Timisoara (UVT)

-Created by Cristian Ferreiro, Nuria Iglesias and Xoel González
+Created by Cristian Ferreiro, Nuria Iglesias and Xoel González.